 - A customer organization group cannot have any children/parent organization groups that are of the customer type.

 - Some settings can only be configured at a Customer group.
-These settings filter down to lower organizations.
-Some examples of such settings include autodiscovery email domains, Volume Purchase Program settings, Device Enrollment Program settings (before AirWatch 8.0), and personal content.
+These settings filter down to lower OGs.
+Some examples include autodiscovery email domains, Volume Purchase Program settings, Device Enrollment Program settings (before AirWatch 8.0), and personal content.

 - Container – The default organization group type.